 The Bosch CM10GD miter saw (Compound Miter, 10 in. blade, Glide Dual-Bevel) is a 10-inch dual bevel glide miter saw which forgoes this class of saws’ typical slide/rail arrangement and instead uses an articulated mechanism that Bosch calls Axial-Glide.
-This articulation permits the CM10GD to be placed against a wall, saving about 10 in. of bench depth, and is described by the manufacturer as resulting in durable, consistent precision.
+This articulation lets you place the CM10GD against a wall, saving about 10 in. of bench depth.

-The CM10GD comes almost ready-to-use out of the box with only two parts needing to be installed by the user: the Miter Lock Knob which is installed by hand and the Bevel Lock Lever which is installed using a supplied socket and a supplied hex wrench as a socket handle.
-The box itself bears mention because it is incredibly sturdy—so sturdy, in fact, that it was used as seating with no apparent ill effects.
+The CM10GD comes almost ready-to-use out of the box.
+You only need to install two parts: the Miter Lock Knob and the Bevel Lock Lever.
+You install the former by hand—the latter using a supplied socket and hex wrench.
+The incredibly sturdy box itself bears mentioning.
+We found it so sturdy, in fact, that we used it as a seat for a time with no apparent ill effects.

 Not a Lot of Plastic Here

 A cursory inspection of the saw reveals limited use of plastic, with applications limited to knobs, kerf inserts, the see-through blade guard, the motor housing, and the main handle.
-Great thought seems to have been given to the design of the main handle with ambidextrous switch release buttons, texturing on the switch itself, and a dimpled rubberized cover on the front of the handle.
-There is a hole in the power switch that can be used to lock out the saw with a padlock.
+Bosch appears to have given great thought to the design of the main handle.
+It features ambidextrous switch release buttons, texturing on the switch itself, and a dimpled rubberized cover on the front of the handle.
+A hole in the power switch also lets you lock out the saw with a traditional padlock.

 Pretty much everything else on the CM10GD is metal with either a painted or machined finish.
 This extensive use of metal is borne out in the manufacturer’s stated weight of 64 pounds.
 By comparison, the DeWalt DW717 has a manufacturer’s stated weight of 51 pounds.